cyian-1756/nsfw_game_updater/README.md

 * A link to the devs graphtreon (Under graphtreon)

+## Usage

+### Searching

+The program allows search the game database by developer, game name, setting, engine and genre

+Example: `python3 main.py --list-by-dev mity`

+### Downloading

+The program allows downloading some games

+Example: `python3 main.py --download --game-name "trials in tainted space" --os windows`

 ## TODO

-[ ] Add download links for all games currently in the list
+[] Add download links for all games currently in the list

-[ ] Add the latest version of all download links in the list
+[] Add the latest version of all download links in the list

-[ ] Write a web scraper to check if a new version of the game is out
+[] Write a web scraper to check if a new version of the game is out

-[ ] Update main.py to allow for downloading games without using outside tools
+[X] Update main.py to allow for downloading games without using outside tools where ever possible

+[] Add GUI